 "This will be your home, where I can find-a you always!"It appears The Hero has found himself captured.
 But where would the evil overlord put him?
 Seems a regular prison isn't around or just wouldn't do.
 So the bad guy sticks The Hero in a birdcage.
 This is usually done both to legitimately keep him locked away and to taunt him.
 On some occasions, the animal may be kept in the cage with the hero.
 Note that it doesn't necessarily have to be a birdcage, but is the most common form of this trope.
+Another common invocation of this trope is when the Team Pet is captured along with the hero.
+The hero will usually be placed in a normal prison while the Team Pet is confined in the birdcage.
 This becomes even more common when a character is shrunk or otherwise much smaller than their captor(s).

 - In Deadman Wonderland, the Carnival Of Corpses is shaped like a giant birdcage, fitting in with the whole 'bird' motif of the Deadmen.

 - Played for laughs in Yaiba, with a cover showing Yaiba holding a shrunken Kotaro (a resurrected ninja who just turned into a bird man) in a bird cage.

 - In Mega Man: The Series, a shrunken Mega is placed in a hamster cage.

 - In Sunset Eclipsed, Sunset Shimmer is teleported into a cage suspended from the ceiling of a cave, where Lord Umbriel happens to be waiting for her.

 - In the Fairly Oddparents fanfiction, Never Had A Friend Like Me, Timmy and Amanda end up in a giant birdcage after the pixies and anti-fairies kidnap the boy.

 - In The 7th Voyage of Sinbad, the shrunken princess is kept in a birdcage.